 - 1. Classes visit the library weekly/biweekly depending upon grade level. - 2.
 The library is open to students before and after school and during study hall when the librarian or designee is available.
 Students must have teacher permission when using library resources. - 3.
 Books are checked out for two weeks, but may be returned at any time. - 4.
 Notices are sent to students reminding them of overdue books.
 Fines are not charged for overdue books.
 However, if a book is not returned, it is considered lost and must be paid for. - 5.
 The librarian will determine the cost of lost and/or damaged books. - 6.
 Books can be donated to the library in memory or honor of someone at any time.
 The librarian will provide books for this purpose.
-A special bookplate will be placed in the front of the book with the person's name. - 7.
-Computers for research may be used only when a librarian or teacher is present. - 8.
+A special bookplate will be placed in the front of the book with the person's name.. - 7.
 Students have access to all materials in the school library.
 If the student wishes to check out an item deemed inappropriate for his/her age/maturity, the parent shall be contacted and advised.
 It is then the decision of the parent as to whether the student may keep the item.